ibm-cloud-docs/schematics/faqs/sc-workspaces-faq.md

 {: support}

 After the {{site.data.keyword.bpshort}} objects deletion, if the {{site.data.keyword.bpshort}} services fails to delete the objects in your account.
 You need to raise a [{{site.data.keyword.bpshort}} support ticket](/docs/schematics?topic=schematics-schematics-help) to remove from the resource controller.

-## How to use the secret reference in {{site.data.keyword.bpshort}} Workspace creation flow and update the variables?
-{: #sch-secret-ref-faq}
-{: faq}
-{: support}

-Provide the.
-UI steps

-This is available in stage, request vishwa to get the allowlist to test the UI Steps